spelunky-fyi/Spel2-Soundbank-Tool/README.md

 YOU NEED TO BE CAREFULL ABOUT THE SIZE OF YOUR NEW SOUND FILES!

-With the current compression levels, you can add around 35Mb for SFX and 120Mb for MUSIC If you go beyond these limits you will get the following error : "THE NEW SFX / MUSIC .FSB FILE IS TOO BIG!"
+With the current compression levels, you can add around 35Mb for SFX and 120Mb for MUSIC.
+If you go beyond these limits you will get the following error : "THE NEW SFX / MUSIC .FSB FILE IS TOO BIG!"

 When you are done modifying the sound files you can just run Spel2_Repack.cmd!
 You can run the repack script every time you make a sound modification, it will fully rebuild the Soundbank every time.
 This process is pretty fast so it should take less than a minute.